Scholarships

 How to Win a Nursing Scholarship

-Winning a nursing scholarship is not too different from winning other scholarships.
+Winning nursing scholarships requires more than just good grades.
+It takes strategic planning, community involvement, and a compelling application story.
 Students majoring in nursing should strive to get involved in community service.
-Volunteering in your community is a great way to showcase your compassion, care, and dedication to the greater good.
-Some nursing volunteer ideas within your community could include the following: • Homeless Shelters • Nursing Homes • Hospitals • Animal Shelters There are many national-level healthcare-related causes looking for volunteers, too.
-Below are just a few organizations that could benefit from student nurse help: • American Heart AssociationAmerican Red CrossThe Medical Reserve CorpsAction for Healthy KidsProject HOPE Your volunteer service can be highlighted on any essays required for nursing scholarship applications.
-It is important for you to keep a list of each community service and/or volunteer event you participate in.
-Gaining hands-on experience is another way you can boost your odds of winning a nursing scholarship; consider finding and applying for a healthcare internship.
+Volunteering in your community is a powerful way to showcase your compassion, care, and dedication to the greater good -- qualities that scholarship committees actively look for in nursing scholarship applications.
+Here are some nursing volunteer opportunities within your community: • Homeless Shelters • Nursing Homes • Hospitals • Animal Shelters There are also many national-level healthcare-related causes looking for volunteers.
+Below are just a few organizations that could benefit from student nurse help: • American Heart AssociationAmerican Red CrossThe Medical Reserve CorpsAction for Healthy KidsProject HOPE Your volunteer service can become the foundation of compelling essays required for nursing scholarship applications.
+It is important for you to keep a detailed list of each community service and volunteer event you participate in, including dates, hours served, and specific responsibilities or achievements.
+Gaining hands-on experience is another way you can boost your odds of winning a nursing scholarship.
+Consider finding and applying for a healthcare internship or certified nursing assistant position to gain clinical experience..
 Be sure to reference all your nursing internships and volunteer experiences on your scholarship applications.
-Having served is a great way to make your scholarship application stand out.
-Remember, the more scholarships you apply for, the more chances you have to win.
-Do not fall for the idea that you can submit one scholarship application and win a full-tuition scholarship—while this can happen, the odds are slim.
-Winning scholarships takes creating a consistent habit of applying for scholarships.
+Real-world healthcare experience makes your scholarship application stand out from the competition.
+Remember, the more nursing scholarships you apply for, the more chances you have to win.
+Winning scholarships takes creating a consistent habit of applying for multiple awards throughout the year.
+Set a goal to apply for at least 5-10 nursing scholarships per month to maximize your financial aid.

-Many organizations have created scholarship funds just for nurses.
+Many organizations have created scholarship funds specifically for nursing students, making it easier to pay for nursing school without taking on massive debt.
 Many state hospitals offer college tuition reimbursement to their employees.
-The U.S. Department of Health and Human Services Health Resource and Services Administration is a federal-level example of a program that awards nursing scholarships and grants.
+The U.S. Department of Health and Human Services Health Resource and Services Administration is a federal-level example of a program that awards nursing scholarships and grants to students pursuing careers in underserved communities.
 Joining the military is another smart way to pay for your nursing degree.
-Three military branches, the U.S. Navy, Army, and Air Force offer active duty and reserve duty nursing roles, according to Nursing 2022. • Navy Nurse CorpsArmy Nurse CorpsAir Force Nursing Having your nursing degree paid for in full while serving active duty is possible.
-Military.com adds, "... the military pays up to 100% of college tuition while you serve on active duty, the military also offers the GI Bill (about $36,000) to use for college up to 10 years after leaving the service."
-It is important to note that if you choose to work as a nurse for any government organization at the local, state, or federal levels, you may qualify for the Public Service Loan Forgiveness program, according to StudentAid.gov.
-This should not be your first plan of action to pay for your nursing degree.
+Three military branches, the U.S. Navy, Army, and Air Force offer active duty and reserve duty nursing roles: • Navy Nurse CorpsArmy Nurse CorpsAir Force Nursing Having your nursing degree paid for in full while serving on active duty is possible.
+Military.com adds, "... the military pays up to 100% of college tuition while you serve on active duty, and the military also offers the GI Bill (approximately $36,000) to use for college up to 10 years after leaving the service."
+It is important to note that if you choose to work as a nurse for any government organization at the local, state, or federal levels, you may qualify for the Public Service Loan Forgiveness (PSLF) program, according to StudentAid.gov.
+While PSLF can eliminate remaining federal student loan debt after 10 years of qualifying payments, it should not be your primary strategy to pay for nursing school.
+Prioritize scholarships and grants first.
 Consider scholarships and grants as the primary way to pay for your nursing degree.
-To qualify for financial aid, you will need to complete your Free Application for Federal Student Aid (FAFSA).
+To qualify for financial aid, you will need to complete your Free Application for Federal Student Aid (FAFSA), which opens every October 1st for the following academic year.

 What You Should Know About Pursuing a Degree in Nursing

-Nursing is part of the STEM (Science Technology Engineering Mathematics) career fields—meaning your college course load will be heavy.
-However, the rewards of being a nurse will pay off in your career, as you will touch many lives.
+Nursing is part of the STEM (Science, Technology, Engineering, and Mathematics) career fields, meaning your college course load will be rigorous and demanding.
+However, the rewards of being a nurse will pay off in your career, as you will touch many lives and enjoy strong job security, competitive salaries, and opportunities for career advancement.
 Expect to take courses in chemistry, microbiology, physiology, psychology, and human anatomy, just to name a few.
 Ask any student majoring in nursing and you will likely hear it takes a lot of studying and a determined spirit to earn that nursing degree.
-Many current licensed practical nurses, vocational nurses, and nurse practitioners retire annually, making room for new job prospects for those graduating in the field.
-What's more is that as baby boomers age, the need for nurses and healthcare professionals is expected to continually increase, especially in residential health care facilities and in specialties such as geriatric care and in-home health care environments.
+Time management, strong study habits, and peer support networks are essential for success in nursing school.
+Many current licensed practical nurses, vocational nurses, and nurse practitioners retire annually, creating thousands of new job opportunities for graduating nursing students.
+What's more, as baby boomers age, the need for nurses and healthcare professionals is expected to continually increase, especially in residential health care facilities and in specialties such as geriatric care, hospice care, and in-home health care environments.
 Just as there are many types of nurses, there are different paths you can take to make your nursing career dream a reality.
-You can pursue a bachelor's degree in the Science of Nursing, an accredited nursing program at a hospital, or an associate degree program.
-There are also online nursing degree programs.
-Whatever path you decide, Fastweb has the scholarships for nursing students and financial aid resources you need to get your nursing school scholarships and make your nursing career happen.
+You can pursue a Bachelor of Science in Nursing (BSN), an accredited nursing diploma program at a hospital, or an Associate Degree in Nursing (ADN) at a community college.
+There are also online nursing degree programs that offer flexibility for working students or career changers.
+Whatever path you decide, Fastweb has the nursing scholarships and financial aid resources you need to make your nursing career happen without drowning in student debt.

 You Might Also Like